data-apis/scipy-2023-presentation/paper.rst

 models.
 To ensure timing reproducibility and reduce timing noise, we repeated each benchmark ten times and computed the average execution time.

-.. [#] To ensure that observed performance is not an artifact of the generated dataset, we tested performance across multiple random dataset and did not observe a measurable difference across benchmark runs.
+.. [#] To ensure that observed performance is not an artifact of the generated dataset, we tested performance across multiple random datasets and did not observe a measurable difference across benchmark runs.

 `Fig. 2a`_ and `Fig. 2b`_ display results, showing average execution time relative to NumPy.
 When fitting an LDA model (`Fig. 2a`_), we observe 1.9x